Table of Contents

-- Fold a ball in half.
+- Fold one flattened ball in half.
 This one will be the center of the rose.

 - Wrap the other flattened balls around the center in overlapping layers.
 These will be the petals.

-- Slice the end of the rose to make a flat base.
+- Slice the end of the rose, making a flat base.

-- Glue the rose to the earring post.
+- Glue the roses to the earring posts.

-You can add a glaze, glitter or metallic edging to up the elegance if you wish.
+If you want, you can add a glaze, glitter or metallic edging to enhance these rose earring's elegance.

 4. Unicorn Horns

 Who doesn't want to hang unicorn horns from their ears?
-Unicorn horns resemble all that is mystical, plus they bring cheer to children and always lift our spirits.
-They are whimsical and beautiful too, and best of all, so easy to make.
-And they look great with glitter and irresistible moon-shaped charms as well.
-Here’s how to make these DIY Unicorn Horn Polymer Clay Charms, which you can turn into cute earrings.
+Unicorn horns represent all that is mystical.
+Plus, they bring cheer to children and always lifts our spirits.
+Unicorn horns are whimsical, beautiful — and easy to make, too!

-- Pink or blue polymer clay, or whatever color you want for your unicorn horns
+- Polymer clay in whatever color you want for your unicorn horns

 - Flatten two pieces of polymer clay.

-- Add glitter to each piece of flattened clay and roll it into balls to mix in the glitter.
+- Add glitter to each piece of flattened clay, then roll it around to distribute the glitter evenly.

-- Roll each ball of clay into a thin tube shape.
+- Roll each ball of clay into a thin rope shape.

-- Cut each tube in half.
-You should have four pieces total.
+- Cut each rope in half, so you have four pieces in total.

 - Apply pressure to the bottom of each piece to form a point.
-The tubes should be pencil-shaped.
+Now, the four tubes should be pencil-shaped.

-- Line up two pieces and twist together.
+- Line up two pieces parallel to each other and twist them together.

 - Add an eye pin to each horn.

-- Apply a glaze and allow to dry.
+- Apply a glaze and allow it to dry.

 5. Cupcake Earrings

-Ready for some cupcakes?
-Cupcake earrings are a little more in-depth but are a great way to prepare you for more complicated projects.
-If you need something sweet to brighten up a dreary day, these cupcakes feature smiley faces too.
+Craving a sweet treat?
+Cupcake earrings are a little more in-depth, but they're a great way to prepare you for more complicated projects.
+If you need something sweet to brighten up a dreary day, the smiley faces featured on these cupcakes will do the trick!
 It's tough to feel sad around these earrings.

-Here's what you'll need to make Polymer Clay Cupcake Earrings:
+Here's what you'll need to make these fun cupcake earrings:

 - Pink, blue, black and white polymer clay